ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_networkAnalysis.md

 ## Data Format

-Before running the WGCNA app, make sure to have ready the two .csv files with the <b>normalized gene counts</b> and <b>experimental design</b>.
-Example data for the WGCNA app can be found in the <i>data/WGCNA</i> directory of the GitHub repository.
+Before running the WGCNA network analysis app, make sure to have ready the two .csv files with the <b>normalized gene counts</b> and <b>experimental design</b>.
+Example data for the WGCNA app can be found in the <i>data/networkAnalysis</i> directory of the GitHub repository.

 The normalized gene counts can be produced using the edgeR app.
 The following is a small example normalized gene counts table: